Azula: Characterization

 Although a skilled strategist and capable of predicting her enemies' moves, she is awkward in social situations, and later admits to jealousy of Ty Lee's ability to attract potential sweethearts during "The Beach" episode.
 She ends up seducing Chan with Ty Lee's advice to act dumb; however, she scares him away when she shows her true personality.

 From childhood, Azula believed her mother favored Zuko and thought her monstrous, which she admitted to be true but hurt her deeply.
 After she was betrayed by Mai and Ty Lee, her mental state gradually collapsed, as her attacks became far more vicious and she was seemingly obsessed with killing Zuko.
 After her defeat, it is revealed in the graphic novel The Promise that she was admitted into a mental institution in the Fire Nation due to her deteriorated mental state.
 In both the series and the comics, she is shown to be disturbed by frequent hallucinations of her mother although as the comic progresses she is seen to regain her previous mental fortitude and capabilities.
-Due to her behaviors alongside her stress-induced hallucinations of her mother it’s implied she suffers from a condition like Borderline Personality Disorder (BPD) with psychotic features.

 Azula often acts cold-hearted towards her uncle and her brother, but she appears to show some genuine concern for Zuko in the season 2 finale and early episodes of season 3.
 Although she seems to care about her friends, she frequently manipulates them; her attitude is due to her negative childhood and manipulations and teaching from her father Ozai, as seen when she threatens Ty Lee into leaving the circus in Book 2.
 There has been only one known occurrence of Azula showing remorse by apologizing after unintentionally insulting Ty Lee.

 Firebending

 Azula is highly skilled in firebending, which utilizes Chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Azula is one of the most skilled firebenders in the show and she's a very difficult person to defeat in single combat.
-Her excellent firebending abilities, hand-to-hand combat skills, intelligence, speed, flexibility, agility and charisma make her a formidable opponent.
+Her hand-to-hand combat skills, intelligence, speed, flexibility, agility and charisma make her a formidable opponent.